 How to Apply Wood Stain | Wood Staining Tips

-Follow these steps to staining your wood right the first time.
+Follow these steps for a perfect staining job, done right the first time:

 Use a moisture meter to make sure wood is at or below 19% moisture wp-content level before applying stain.
 Damp wood can prevent the stain from penetrating properly and can eventually lead to peeling.

 Help keep surface mold and mildew at bay by adding more mildewcidesto the stain.
 We recommend Stay Clean I/E. And are you wondering if it’s really mildew?
 Check out this article to determine what the best use of treatment is.

 Thoroughly mix the stain.
 The preferred method is to use a drill-driven, squirrel-cage type mixer.
 No matter what method is used to mix the stain, you can ensure the most consistent color by: